semrush/intergalactic/website/docs2/components/link/link.md

 - The icon should represent the action that will be performed by the link.
 - If clicking the link with an icon triggers a time-consuming process, you can replace the icon with the [Spin](/components/spin/) component.

-@table-caption Link text and addon sizes and margins
+Table: Link text and addon sizes and margins

 | Text size                               | Appearance example     | Icon size |
 | --------------------------------------- | ---------------------- | --------- |